-Simulations can be an important part of revision, so try to find a course that recreates the exam experience to make sure you won’t be caught off-guard on the big day.
+Simulations and practice exams can be an important part of the revision, so try to find a course that recreates the exam experience to make sure you won’t be caught off-guard on the big day.
 Verify the pass rates of former students independently and try to find their reviews.

-Even if you’ve selected a review course, it’s a good idea to check out the set of tutorials and sample tests on the AICPA website as a starting point.
+Even if you’ve selected a review course, it’s a good idea to check out other resources.
+For instance, you should check out the tutorials, study tips, and sample tests on the AICPA website.

-Whatever preparation materials you choose, make sure they are up to date – regulations can change, so your old college textbooks may be outdated.
+Whatever CPA study materials you choose, make sure they are up to date.
+Regulations can change, so your old college textbooks may be outdated.

-However, they can come in handy when you’re struggling to grasp a difficult concept, so keep a reference accounting source nearby to make sure you really understand what you’re learning.
+However, they can come in handy when you’re struggling to grasp a difficult concept.
+Therefore, you should keep a reference accounting source nearby to make sure you really understand what you’re learning.

 Studying for the CPA exam is estimated to take around 500 hours, with the FAR section taking up the most time.
 You certainly cannot over-study for this exam – and reading hundreds of multiple choice questions won’t help that much either.